Table of Contents_

 WHY WE LIKE IT: Tank-like durability and imaging technology designed for clarity and detail in low-light, and dedicated monochromatic evening shooting in full def video or still.

 The Solomark Night Vision Monocular is a digital night vision binocular camera that can capture up to 3MP still images and 720p/30FPS video.
 Its dedicated night vision technology allows for clear image capture in low light conditions and evening settings, with a 14-degree field of view for capturing larger areas.
 Its lightweight 8oz build and ergonomic, compact design make it very portable and comfortable to use, and its 4AA battery power supply provides 5 hours of battery life.
+But, compare this compact digital camera against a DSLR and see which one works better.

 Award: BEST FOR SOCIAL MEDIA